camdenfullmer/CFShareCircle/README.md

 #CFShareCircle

 CFShareCircle is a better way for app developers to let users share the content to many different services.
-It is a simple UIView that adds touch features.
+It is a simple UIView that adds drag and share capabilities to a developers application.
+View was only tested on iOS 6.0, but should be 5.1+ capable.

 ![Demo Image](http://i.imgur.com/tTcAo.png)